 The NMEA output function is only available when Oscar receiver is connected.
-The serial config can be turned on or off.
+NMEA data output via serial port and TCP are currently supported.
 The baud rate can be selected in the pop-out list from 9600 to 921600 bps.
-The NMEA data which needs to be output via serial port can be checked.
+Parameters such as Host and Port of the TCP server and Header can be configured.
+The frequency of output NMEA data can be selected in the pop-out list.